â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Common errors

-The FTA identified the following common errors based on Clarification requests received, which lead to either rejection of the request or a request for further information:
+The FTA identified the following common errors based on Clarification requests received, which led to either rejection of the request or a request for further information:

-• Clarification requests submitted by members of a tax group, other than the representative member (for VAT) or parent company (for Corporate Tax) of that tax group.
+• Clarification requests submitted by members of a Tax group, other than the representative member (for VAT) or parent company (for Corporate Tax) of that Tax group using the EmaraTax account and TRN of the Tax group.

 • Contradictory information reflected in the Clarification Request form, cover letter and other supporting documents, e.g. contracts.

-• The Applicant fails to provide its own analysis and application of the tax law, as well as alternative tax treatments.
+• Failure to provide a Tax technical analysis and application of the Tax law, as well as alternative Tax treatments.

-• Clarification requests submitted to request administrative exceptions, reconsiderations or refunds.
+• Clarification requests submitted to request administrative exceptions, reconsiderations, refunds, waiver of Administrative Penalties or for special exceptions to disregard/override provisions of the Tax Law.

 • Clarification requests submitted in respect of matters already clarified in FTA guides, public clarifications or Clarifications issued to the same Applicant on the same matter.